Claude Choules: Naval service

 He took his discharge from the RAN in 1931, but remained in the reserves and rejoined the RAN in 1932 as a chief petty officer torpedo and anti-submarine instructor.
 He never returned to England after leaving.

 During the Second World War, Choules was the acting Torpedo Officer at HMAS Leeuwin, the naval base at Fremantle, Western Australia, and also served as the Chief Demolition Officer on the western side of the Australian continent.
 He was tasked with sabotaging Fremantle harbours and related oil storage tanks in the event of a Japanese invasion.
 Choules was also responsible for dealing with the first German mine to wash up on Australian soil during the war, near Esperance, Western Australia.

 Choules remained in the RAN after the Second World War and transferred to the Naval Dockyard Police (NDP) to allow him to remain in service until 1956, as retirement from the RAN for ratings in those days was at age 50, while personnel could serve until 55 years old in the NDP.

 Personal life

-Choules and his wife Ethel were married for 76 years, until her death at age 98.
+Choules and his wife Ethel were married for 76 years, until her death in 2003 at the age 98.
 Choules shunned celebrations of the Armistice, because he was against the glorification of war.
 His autobiography The Last of the Last was first published in Perth in 2009, followed by an annotated edition for UK readers in 2010.

 On 6 August 2009, although almost blind and deaf, he was still mentally active and gave a television interview.

-In late April 2010, Choules's daughter Daphne Choules-Edinger reported that his health was declining and he could no longer give interviews.
+In late April 2010, Choules's daughter Daphne Choules-Edinger reported that his health was declining and he was unlikely to give any further interviews.
 He celebrated his 110th birthday in March 2011.
 In the final years of his life, he resided at Gracewood Hostel in Salter Point, a suburb of Perth.